Cristian Gonzáles: PSIM Yogyakarta

 He was signed for PSIM Yogyakarta to play in Liga 2 in the 2019 season.
 He made 17 league appearances and scored 9 goals for PSIM Yogyakarta.

 RANS Cilegon

 In 2021, Gonzáles signed a contract with Indonesian Liga 2 club RANS Cilegon.
 He made his league debut on 5 October against Persekat Tegal.
 Gonzáles scored his first goal for RANS Cilegon against Badak Lampung in the 18th minute at the Gelora Bung Karno Madya Stadium, Jakarta.

+Second spell with PSIM Yogyakarta

+He was loaned from RANS to PSIM for 2022/23 Liga 2 season, which would be his last season in his professional career.

 International career

 Although Gonzales began his career in Indonesia as an Uruguayan, he became an Indonesian national on 3 November 2010 after a six-year wait, including not going home to his father's funeral.
 He is the first naturalised football player in Indonesia and the first to join the Indonesia national football team.
 His debut with the national team was on 21 November 2010, in a friendly game against Timor-Leste, where he scored twice in a 6–0 win.